SilverBC/Warhammer-Adaptive-RAG/README.md

 ## Technical Overview
 The project contains two main parts:

-1) Pre-Processing-1.ipynb -> contains code for pre-processing the complex .pdf documents found on GamesWorkshop official page, here: [Rules Downloads](https://www.warhammer-community.com/warhammer-40000-downloads/)
+1) Pre-Processing-1.ipynb -> contains code for pre-processing complex .pdf documents into easy to work with markdown files.
+All of the .pdf files used can be found on GamesWorkshop official page, here: [Rules Downloads](https://www.warhammer-community.com/warhammer-40000-downloads/)

 <p align="center">
     <img src="images\graph_1.png" alt="RAG Graph" style="width:48%;"/>